 - escape the poverty mindset and create abundance, but rationally

-- don’t settle for crappy jobs, housing or people in our lives
+- don’t settle for crappy jobs, crappy housing or crappy people in our lives

 - clean up our spaces and get rid of stuff we don’t need

-Surely, there are more important and better things to add to such lists, like save the planet, make masks for your neighbors, donate money if you have it, run and errand for an elder or cheer up a child.
+Surely, there are more important and better things to add to such lists, like save the planet, make masks for your neighbors, donate money if you have it, run an errand for an elder or cheer up a child.
 My friend is Indian but he’s no Gandhi (although he used to be a grocer of sorts, which is what that surname means).
 I’m nobody myself, just A Dude who bikes.
 Soon, I’ll be doing my part in a job.
 But for now, creating a COVID-19-induced navel gazing list is just a start.
 The personal is political.
 To quote Sarah Connor (Linda Hamilton) from an Arnold movie, Terminator 2, “There’s no fate but what we make.”
-Well, that pesky virus will have something to say.
+Well, that pesky virus is sure having something to say that’s making our fate a lot harder to make.

 So after the walk and talk, I did a few things: I brought in the clothes, warm to the touch from hanging out in the late afternoon sun.
 Even unscented, I love the smell.
-Sometimes I put them on my bed and lie under them, but not today.
-I searched feverishly on line for housing, texted some friends, emailed others, and scoured websites for possible lodging and roommates.
-I read a little from a book I got on a walk by the Little Lending Library: Snow Falling on Cedars, which was made into a movie.
+Sometimes I put freshly dried clothes on my bed and lie under them, but not today.
+I searched feverishly for housing: I texted some friends, emailed others, and scoured websites for possible lodging and roommates.
+I read a little from a book I got on a walk from one of the Little Lending Library boxes: Snow Falling on Cedars, which was made into a movie.
 Despite the heat, I drank some hot chocolate to wake up.
 The regular rules don’t apply; I’m trying to break the monotony.

-Then I hopped on my now aging bike Sophie and pedaled a few miles to check out a possible place to live.
+Then I hopped on my now slightly aging bike Sophie and pedaled a few miles to check out a possible place to live.
 I was in a good mood, feeling like maybe the pressure to find a place had been lifted.
 Before arriving, I recognized a bike rider stopped at a light and said hi.
 It was Tom, former head of Bike Austin, and now director of the Red Line Parkway Initiative.
 We chatted about his project to bring it to life.
-It will be 32 miles of trail alongside Austin’s only rail line.
+It will be 32 miles of trail alongside Austin’s (thus far) only rail line.
 He also said he’d help me look for a place to live.
-Even in horrifying times, getting out on my bicycle has meaning, again and again.
+Even in horrifying times, getting out on my bicycle brings meaningful experiences and interactions, again and again.

 Before leaving the lot, I checked my email and had an exchange with the owner of the place to rent.
 It was going to be way above my budget.
 That brought me back down to earth.
 Back to the possibility that my rather staid lower-middle class existence might be interrupted by the global economic catastrophe.
-I may find myself in substandard housing with five roommates who like to party every damn Late the other afternoon a friend came by and joined me for another walk.night.
+I worried I could find myself in substandard housing with five much younger roommates who liked to party every damn night.
 Seriously, it’s that bad out there.
+Yet, on another afternoon, another friend came by and joined me for another walk.
+There’s bad, there’s good.
+I get by with a little help from my friends, few and far between they may seem.

 It has taken me a while to finish this blog.
 And it’s not even finished.
 This is just one day.
 The virus and all its effects seems to have slowed down time.
 Tomorrow is another day.
 One day in the slow ticking of the clock.
 Life may be revving up again.